Artistic Leadership

 - Beth Adams

-- Victoria Bigelow, section leader
+- Victoria Bigelow

 - Kathy Boettcher